owtysm2/optimizer-modded/README.md

 </p>

 ---
+# Optimizer Modded

-A UI switchup on your favourite Windows optimization tool, with the addition of presets.
+An opinionated UI switchup on your favourite Windows optimization tool, with the addition of pre-made presets.
+#
 <center>
 <h2>💾 Downloads</h2>
 </center>